TranNgocChinhIT/TranNgocChinhIT/README.md

 # 💫About Me :
 Hi 👋 My name is Tran Ngoc Chinh
 ================================
-AI ENGINEER at UIT
+BACKEND ENGINEER at UIT
 ------------------

-🌱 I’m currently learning Data Science at UIT-VNUHCM, Vietnam.
-I am interested in Data Science, Machine Learning, Big Data .
+🌱 I’m currently learning Big Data at UIT-VNUHCM, Vietnam.
+I am interested in Backend Engineer.

 * 🌍  I'm based in Phuong Dong Hoa, Tp.
 Di An, Tp.HCM
 * ✉️  You can contact me at [tnchinh03@gmail.com](mailto:tnchinh03@gmail.com)